You want to set up your blog but don’t know from where to start and how to create a blog?

 From the WordPress Dashboard >> Settings >> General

 - Setting up Site Title and Tagline

 - Site title – Name of your blog or site.
-Site Title appears on the title bar of the browser, admin bar of WP dashboard and even in the senders place while you send email notification from this site.
+Site Title appears on the title bar of the browser, admin bar of the WP dashboard and even in the sender place while you send email notification from this site.

 Tagline – What is your blog about in a single sentence.
 It helps in the branding of your site.

 - Site title – Name of your blog or site.
-Site Title appears on the title bar of the browser, admin bar of WP dashboard and even in the senders place while you send email notification from this site.
+Site Title appears on the title bar of the browser, admin bar of the WP dashboard and even in the sender place while you send email notification from this site.

 - WordPress And Site Address URLs – The site Address should be identical to the WordPress address or URL.
 For e.g https://startblogpro.com

 - Preferred Language – You can set the default language of your site.

 - Timezone, Date and Time format – The time settings appear as the metadata of the posts.
 It also sets the date and time the posts were published or updated.
 Save your changes by clicking the save changes button at the bottom.